auth0/docs/articles/quickstart/spa/auth0-react/02-calling-an-api.md

 However, your React application needs to pass an access token when it calls a target API to access private user data.
 You [request an access token](https://auth0.com/docs/tokens/guides/get-access-tokens) in a format that the API can verify by passing the `audience` and `scope` to `Auth0Provider`.

-The `audience` lets the API verify that it has received an access token intended for it and not for some other API.
-The `scope` lets the API understand the permissions that the client application has in order to apply authorization properly.
+The `audience` prop lets the API verify that it has received an access token intended for it and not for some other API.

+The `scope` prop informs Auth0 about which scopes the client needs to operate.
+Auth0 will decide whether or not to issue an access token with those scopes.
+The decision is based on multiple factors ranging from user authentication to policies running in [Auth0 Rules](https://auth0.com/docs/rules).
+If it is successful, then the access token will contain the scopes requested and the API will check for those scopes when it validates the access token.

 :::note
-When you [set up an API](https://auth0.com/docs/getting-started/set-up-api) with Auth0, you define its audience value.
+When you [set up an API](https://auth0.com/docs/getting-started/set-up-api) with Auth0, you define its audience value and scopes.
 :::

 Once you configure `Auth0Provider`, you can easily get the access token using the `getAccessTokenSilently()` method from the `useAuth0()` custom React Hook wherever you need it.